About me

 Between nationalism and solidarity: writing on the far right, anti-gender mobilisation and LGBTQ activism in Ukraine’s war context.
 European Journal of Politics and Gender (EJPG), 2025.

-I am also a co-founder of Equal Opportunities Platform, a Ukrainian NGO promoting gender equality and minority inclusion, and a recipient of the Emma Goldman Award (2022) for feminist scholarship and human rights activism.
+I am also a co-founder of Equal Opportunities Platform, a Ukrainian NGO promoting gender equality and minority inclusion, and a recipient of the Emma Goldman Award (2022) for feminist scholarship and human rights advocacy.